uytashjan/msu-cse491-2013/projects.rst

 .. image:: _static/2014-cse491-platform-diagram.png
    :width: 80%

+Overall goal: implement features for an image sharing/storage/leaderboard/editing Web site.

+Testing rules: apart from the testing specific projects, do enough to make sure that your site works.
+Heh.

+Extension offer, in place next HW: before the homework is due, you can ask for an extension until next Thursday, for help in solving technical problems.
+I will grant extensions where significant work and problem solving has been tried but has failed.
+I will then choose another student to help you debug and fix your code via pull request review; I will evaluate them on their PR comments, and you on your fixed (or not) code.
+Details still a bit fuzzy; ask questions.

 0. Propose something that you've always been interested in learning!

 1. Reimplement the imageapp functionality (minus the silly JavaScript)